Melbourne-based Lako Vision has finalised a deal to distribute Osprey video cards in the Australian market.

 Lako Vision, a division of video editing and sports graphics company Pineapplehead, will be the sole distributor of the cards, which employ a server-based technology that allows the simultaneous downloading of video files from the Internet or local area networks.

-Company managing director Evan Kourambas said the move was anticipating market growth as broadband connectivity becomes more popular.
+Company managing director Evan Kourambas said the move was in anticipation of market growth as broadband connectivity becomes more popular.

 "Osprey dabbled in the Australian market a few years ago, but was unsuccessful because the market was too immature for the technology.
 But with the availability of digital subscriber lines (DSL) and cable connection, that market is about to come into its own."